e74000/site/site/content/posts/relativistic-asteroids.md

 # relativistic asteroids

-i wrote a few small toy program a while ago when i was applying to oxford (got filtered by the interview lmao ;_;) as part of my personal statement. this is one of those projects.
+i wrote a few small toy programs a while ago when i was applying to oxford (got filtered) as part of my personal statement. this is one of those projects.

 this project is combines an (approximate) relativistic physics engine with a clone of the retro arcade game asteroids.

 i wrote it in go with ebitengine and WASM.

-you can try out a demo of this [here](https://r2.e74000.net/wasm/run.html?path=asteroids.wasm). (it has been a while since i wrote this, probably is going to be a bit buggy)
+you can try out a demo of this [here](https://r2.e74000.net/wasm/run.html?path=asteroids.wasm). (probably borked i can't lie)